davidovich/summon/README.md

         hello-python: print("hello from python!")
 ```

-You can then invoke the executable like so:
+You can invoke executables like so:

 ```
 summon run gohack ...